Day One | Tuesday| 9th September

 Keynote: Local Decision Making and The Place Based Approach

 Hon.
-Chansey Paech MLA, Shadow Minister for Housing, Local Government and Community Developmen, Northern Territory Government
+Chansey Paech MLA, Shadow Minister for Housing, Local Government and Community Development, Northern Territory Government

 INDIGENOUS HOUSING & THE ROLE OF GOVERNMENT